 Having strong teeth is essential in maintaining your overall health.
 Our oral health plays a vital role in keeping our other organs safe from bacteria and germs.
 That’s why it’s important to know the vitamins and minerals that could make our teeth strong and healthy.
 Calcium for teeth is one of the most important minerals that retains our teeth’ health and stability.
-A2Z’s Emerald-based clinic recommends frequent consumption of calcium-rich foods for dental health purposes.
+Most dentists recommend frequent consumption of calcium-rich foods for dental health purposes.
 If you want healthy teeth, visit Maroondah Dental Care in Croydon today.

 Calcium For Teeth Strengthening

 A huge part of calcium in the body can be found in our teeth and bones.
 Apart from its teeth strengthening components, calcium is also essential in blood vessels, fluids, and muscle functions.
 Our body needs a sufficient amount of calcium for it to function properly.
 Not having enough minerals will eventually cause complications that would affect our oral health tremendously.

 Calcium is mostly recommended for children as their teeth and bones are still in the process of development.
 But that does not mean that adults are exempt.
 Adults need calcium in order to maintain the health of their teeth and skeleton.
 Sadly, a huge part of the worldwide population does not get the recommended amount of calcium.
 This is probably the reason why the rate of osteoporosis patients is growing year by year.

 The amount of calcium that we need differs from age.
 Pregnant women are advised to consult their physicians regarding their concerns about calcium intake.

 Based on age, this is the recommended calcium intake: